MilindThakur/nzme-skynet/docs/MOBILE_README.md

     --session-override is to override the current test session with a new one, Usefull during debug if you stop your test mid run.
     ```

 ### **Android - Linux install**
-iOS is a special case because Apple made it so.
-This can only be done on a mac.

 * Install java
     ```